-Class Meetings: Community & Athletic Center Room 132, Monday and Wednesday 9:00 - 11:30 am.
+Class Meetings: Learning Resource Center 106, Tuesday and Thursday 12:00 - 2:20 pm.

-Required Materials: Mathematical Excursions, 4th edition, by Aufmann, Lockwood, Nation, Clegg.
-Online access is not required, so you may be able to get the correct edition at a discounted price, if you buy used.
-The students are responsible for obtaning the text (digital/online version is OK) and reading every section covered in class and/or assigned for homework.
+Required Materials: Mathematical Ideas, current edition, by Muranaka.
+The students are responsible for obtaining the text (digital/online version is OK) and reading every section covered in class and/or assigned for homework.

-You are required to obtain a printed copy of Fun Math Lab Manual.
+You will be required to obtain a printed copy of Fun Math Lab Manual (do not print it yourself without being advised by the instructor).
 You are also responsible for bringing the relevant portions of the lab manual to every class meeting.